top of page

 Sauerkraut

-Just two tablespoons provide a good dose of gut-friendly probiotics.
-Make sure it's presh sauerkraut from the supermarket fridge section.
+Just two tablespoons provide a good dose of gut-friendly probiotics, which may boost your gut microbiome numbers - people have been eating fermented foods for thousands of years.
+Make sure it's raw sauerkraut from the supermarket fridge section.

 Spelt sourdough bread